IshCodeBellz/NVRSTL/docs/EMAIL_PRODUCTION_SETUP.md

 ### Email Not Sending

-1. Check RESEND_API_KEY is set correctly
+1. Check `MAILERSEND_API_KEY` is set correctly
-2. Verify EMAIL_FROM domain is configured
+2. Verify `EMAIL_FROM` domain is configured and verified in MailerSend dashboard
-3. Check Resend dashboard for errors
+3. Check MailerSend dashboard for errors and account status
 4. Review application logs for send attempts
+5. Verify sender domain is properly verified in MailerSend

+### Domain Verification Error (#MS42212)

+**Error Message**: "The recipient domain X must be one of the verified domains"

+This error occurs when:

+1. **MailerSend account is in test/sandbox mode**: Test accounts may restrict sending to unverified recipient domains
+2. **Domain restrictions are enabled**: Check MailerSend dashboard → Settings → Domain restrictions
+3. **Sender domain not verified**: The `EMAIL_FROM` domain must be fully verified in MailerSend

+**Solutions**:

+1. **Verify sender domain**: In MailerSend dashboard, go to "Domains" and complete DNS verification for your sender domain (`nvrstl.co.uk`)
+2. **Check account mode**: Ensure your MailerSend account is not restricted to test mode
+3. **Review domain settings**: In MailerSend dashboard, disable any "recipient domain restrictions" if enabled
+4. **Contact MailerSend support**: If the account should allow sending to any domain, contact support to enable this

 ### Emails Going to Spam

-1. Verify domain authentication (SPF/DKIM)
+1. Verify domain authentication (SPF/DKIM/DMARC) in MailerSend dashboard
-2. Check sender reputation
+2. Check sender reputation in MailerSend analytics
 3. Review email content for spam triggers
-4. Monitor Resend delivery metrics
+4. Monitor MailerSend delivery metrics

 ### Development vs Production

-- **Development**: Console logging (no API key)
+- **Development**: Console logging (no API key or NODE_ENV !== production)
-- **Production**: Resend API (with API key)
+- **Production**: MailerSend API (with `MAILERSEND_API_KEY` and `NODE_ENV=production`)
-- **Testing**: Use test email addresses
+- **Testing**: Use test email addresses or MailerSend test mode

 ## 📋 Checklist for Production

-- [x] Resend API key configured
+- [x] MailerSend API key configured
 - [x] EMAIL_FROM address set
+- [ ] Sender domain verified in MailerSend dashboard
 - [x] Templates implemented and tested
 - [x] Error handling implemented
 - [x] Fallback logging configured